Determining the true value of your home

 What should the budget include?
 Web-sites like plygem.com offer comprehensive advice for creating a renovation budget and sticking to it.
 To start, consider these likely-to-occur expenses:

-• Site preparation costs.
-For exterior renovations, this may include tree trimming, clearing land and renting a haul-away container.
+Site preparation costs.
+For exterior renovations, this may include getting a Tree Service Charlottesville VA, clearing land and renting a haul-away container.

 These include large expenses and small ones (ex. nails, trim) and could account for as much as half to 75 percent of the total cost.
 Factor in an extra 6 to 10 percent for waste of materials that are cut and fitted.